cylc/cylc-admin/docs/proposal-config-changes.md

 `cycle point num expanded year digits` and `cycle point time zone` (discussed at CylcCon).

-### `[cylc][simulation]disable suite event handlers` -> ???
+### `[cylc][simulation]disable suite event handlers` -> obsolete

 Agreed at CylcCon to move this and make it positive.
-Notes suggest `[scheduling]use suite event handlers`.
-However current setting only applies to simulation and dummy mode (and defaults to true) - we don't need this setting for real workflows do we (and we want these handles disabled by default in simulation and dummy mode)?.
-How about `[scheduler][events]enable simulation handlers`?
+However, now proposing to remove it and automatically disable event handlers in simulation and dummy modes.
+It's easy to test event handlers, if you need to, in a real test suite written for that purpose and there's no obvious use case for this when running a real suite in simulation or dummy mode.

 ### `[runtime][]extra log files` -> obsolete